koushik-ms/sw-craft/posts/using-mobbing-to-learn-tdd.md

 Can this technique help a scrum team get better at Test-Driven Development ?
 Or even learn how to do TDD ?
 In this post I want to focus on just that question.

 I had an opportunity to support several scrum teams get comfortable with using TDD in their day-2-day work and decided to try out using mobbing as a technique for the team to practice TDD.
 The teams had a wide range of experience with TDD and almost none of them had any experience with mobbing.
 What they did have, however, was a strong need to learn and apply test-driven development and a very open mind.
 The teams started with code katas and, since the sessions were rather short (90–120 mins) we were mostly using the strong-style mobbing technique.
-With time and when applying to their daily tasks the team gradually moved to less stricter styles of mobbing.
+Over time the team gradually moved to less stricter styles of mobbing.

 The approach turned out much better than I had hoped.